treasure-data/digdag/digdag-docs/src/command_reference.rst

     $ digdag new <dir>

 Creates a new workflow project.
-This command generates a sample digdag.yml, executable digdag file, and .gitignore file in **<dir>** directory.
+This command generates a sample digdag.dig, executable digdag file, and .gitignore file in **<dir>** directory.
 Examples:

 .. code-block:: console